HimanshuR321/SoC-IITB-2025-Trackathon/README.md

 ### Week 1 – HTML & CSS Foundations
 - Understand the basic building blocks of webpages
-- Create a profile page that includes your name, favorite foods, and hobbies
+- Create a profile page that includes your name, favorite foods, and hobbies that no one asked about

 ### Week 2 – JavaScript Fundamentals
 - Learn about variables, loops, functions, and conditional logic
-- Build a GitHub Profile Finder web app using an external API
+- Build a GitHub Profile Finder web app using an external API to stalk your crush on GitHub

 ### Week 3 – Introduction to React
 - Set up a React project using Vite
 - Create a shopping list app using reusable components and props

 ### Week 4 – Introduction to Backend Development
 - Build a basic Express server that returns a simple message
 - Connect the backend to MongoDB using Mongoose

 ### Week 5 – User Authentication & UI Enhancements
 - Implement user login and signup features using MongoDB
 - Style the frontend with Tailwind CSS
-- Introduce simple animations to improve UX
+- Introduce simple animations to improve UX like an instragram filter

 ### Week 6 – Project Integration
 - Integrate APIs from Codeforces, CodeChef, and LeetCode